-Interfaith proposes to provide housing and social services at its Carlsbad Service Center to address Priority 2 (Prevent and Reduce Homelessness) and Priority 3 (Strengthen support services for lower income residents and residents with special needs) of the City's consolidated plan, as follows:

-- Interfaith will prevent and reduce homelessness in Carlsbad by providing rental assistance and security deposit assistance in emergency situations to low-income households at risk of homelessness.
+Interfaith proposes to provide housing and social services at its Carlsbad Service Center to address Priority 2 (Prevent and Reduce Homelessness) and Priority 3 (Strengthen support services for lower income residents and residents with special needs) of the City's consolidated plan, as follows: - Interfaith will prevent and reduce homelessness in Carlsbad by providing rental assistance and security deposit assistance in emergency situations to low-income households at risk of homelessness.
 Case managers determine eligibility and engage clients in service plan aimed at achieving lasting solutions.
 Interfaith's approach emphasizes homelessness prevention first and foremost, helping people stay housed and remain out of the homelessness response system whenever possible.
-Staff also enter homeless residents into the Coordinated Entry System to link them with the appropriate housing resources.

-- Interfaith will strengthen support for low-income residents through supportive services and use of flexible funding to include emergency food supplies, transportation assistance in the form of bus passes and gas vouchers, prescription assistance, affordable health care referrals, childcare and clothing assistance, financial assistance to receive California ID cards and birth certificates, tax preparation, legal assistance, as well as CalFresh and Medi-Cal application assistance.
+Staff also enter homeless residents into the Coordinated Entry System to link them with the appropriate housing resources. - Interfaith will strengthen support for tow-income residents through supportive services and use of flexible funding to include emergency food supplies, transportation assistance to receive California ID cards and birth certificates, tax preparation, legal assistance, as well as CalFresh and Medi-Cal application assistance.
 In addition, Interfaith will offer employment assistance and support clients with employment-related training, certifications, and supplies.
-Services will initiate within 15 days of contract approval and continue throughout the CDBG grant period.
+Services will initiate within 15 days of contract approval and continue throughout the CDBC grant period.
 All staffing, facilities, and policies are in place.